 Generic Unpacking for APK

-The generic unpacker will attempt to emulate the APK to collect Dex files that would be generated dynamically, at runtime (i.e. not classes[N].dex).
-Many APK protectors, legitimate or otherwise – used for malicious purposes -, employ such techniques to make the Dalvik bytecode more difficult to access and analyze.
+The unpacker will attempt to emulate the app’s execution in order to collect dex files and native libraries (so files, arm64 only) that would be dynamically generated at runtime.
+Many APK protectors, legitimate or otherwise – used for malicious purposes -, employ such techniques to make the payload Dalvik bytecode more difficult to access and analyze.

 How to use the APK unpacker